avent-ai/sales-agent/website/docs/Tools/Product_catalog.md

 ### Correct Setup
 ![Correct Setup](/img/correct.png)

-You can implement your product catalog into SalesGPT by loading it.
+You can implement your product catalog into SallySalesBuddy by loading it.
 To add a different product catalog, such as the `sample_product_catalog_2.txt` file, follow these steps:

 1. **Update the product catalog file**: Replace the existing product catalog file with your new product catalog file.
 For example, you can use the `sample_product_catalog_2.txt` file.